-My passion for working with people in pain has never waned, and I have spent the past 16 years studying it, and delving into a range of tools and techniques to help people better live alongside their pain.
+My passion for working with people in pain has never waned, and I have spent the past 17 years studying it, belonging to groups that are at the cutting edge of pain science and translating this into a range of tools and techniques to help people better live alongside their pain.

 If you would like to learn more and discuss how working together could benefit you, book in for a free introductory phone call.

-- Batcheler of science degree in Physiotherapy (University of Brighton)
+- Batchelor of Science degree in Physiotherapy (University of Brighton)

-- First Class Master's degree in Pain (Cardiff University)
+- First Class Master's degree in Pain Management (Cardiff University School of Medicine)

-- Including regular CPD courses, for example, Foundational CBT (Oxford Cognitive Therapy Centre), Motivational Interviewing (Psychwire) and ACT (Bath Centre for Pain Services).
+- Including regular CPD courses, for example, Foundational CBT (Oxford Cognitive Therapy Centre), Motivational Interviewing (Psychwire), Graded Motor Imagery (NOI), and ACT (Bath Centre for Pain Services).